qpoint-io/demos/apps/impl-go/README.md

 # HTTP Client with Optional CA Certificate Injection in Go

 ## Overview
 This Go program is a command-line tool that makes an HTTP GET request to a specified URL.
 It is capable of using a custom CA (Certificate Authority) certificate, if provided, to establish trust with the server during the TLS handshake.
-This feature is particularly useful when dealing with self-signed certificates or certificates signed by a private CA.
+This feature is particularly useful when dealing with self-signed certificates or certificates signed by a private CA. The script also automatically respects `HTTP_PROXY` and `HTTPS_PROXY` environment variables.

 ## Requirements
 - Go (version 1.11 or later)